gravity182/homeserver/README.md

 - Great chart customization - important service settings are controlled through Helm values
 - SSO authentication powered by [Authentik](https://github.com/goauthentik/authentik)
 - Automatic TLS certificates provisioning powered by [cert-manager](https://github.com/cert-manager/cert-manager)
-- Scheduled server backups powered by [Backrest](https://github.com/garethgeorge/backrest) and backed by [restic](https://github.com/restic/restic)
+- Scheduled server backups powered by [Backrest](https://github.com/garethgeorge/backrest)
 - VPN support - every service can route its traffic through a WireGuard VPN.
-This is especially actual for such services as qBitTorrent for smooth Linux ISO downloading
+This is especially important for such services as qBitTorrent for smooth Linux ISO downloading
 - Proper file permissions handling - you will never encounter permission issues
 - Follows best security practices - containers are running as a non-root user and with a read-only filesystem